Dogs Trust Public Affairs

 Our Public Affairs Team work across a variety of issues in Westminster, Scotland, Wales and Northern Ireland to ensure the welfare of dogs is always taken into consideration by policy makers.

 We chair the EU Dog & Cat Alliance, through which we also engage with EU policy makers, and call for EU action to build a better Europe for cats and dogs.
-For further information visit the Alliance website or call Stephen on 0207 837 0006.
+For further information visit the Alliance website or call 0207 837 0006.